PGCE in Secondary Education (Science with Physics) with recommendation for QTS

 Subject Specific Course Content

-Along with English and mathematics, science is one of the three core subjects of the National Curriculum and since all pupils have to study a broad, balanced curriculum in science there is a demand for well-qualified and skilled science teachers.
-Most pupils entering secondary school are excited at the prospect of work, for the first time in a fully equipped laboratory, and secondary school science teachers have to build upon and sustain this interest for the subject.
+Along with English and mathematics, science is one of the three core subjects of the National Curriculum and since all pupils have to study a broad, balanced curriculum in science there is a demand for well-qualified and skilled physics teachers.
+Most pupils entering secondary school are excited at the prospect of working in a fully equipped laboratory, and secondary school physics teachers have to build upon and sustain this interest for the subject.

 To meet this challenge we need capable, skilled and enthusiastic teachers who are able to motivate young people and lead them to discover the wonders of science.

-The Brunel Science Postgraduate Certificate (PGCE) is an M level course with 60 credits that can contribute to further Master's level study in Education, subject to approval.
-The course will equip you with the knowledge, understanding and skills necessary to teach science such that you are able to:
+The Brunel Science with Physics Postgraduate Certificate (PGCE) is an M level course with 60 credits that can contribute to further Master's level study in Education, subject to approval.
+The course will equip you with the knowledge, understanding and skills necessary to teach physics such that you are able to:

 - Demonstrate an understanding of the vital role of the teacher and the school in ensuring excellence in the educational experiences of young people;